 We collude in gross suffering on a colossal scale if we remain silent, inactive and ‘above politics’.
 Wisdom and compassion – dharma practice – demands a whole lot more of us.

 On the Audio page you’ll find some reflections by Ramsey Margolis given at St Andrew’s on The Terrace in Wellington at a Pluralism Sunday service.

 Read Winton Higgins’ report of the March 2013 Barre, Massachusetts, colloquium Secular Buddhism: rethinking the nikāyas here and the text of Winton’s talk at the colloquium – Secular Buddhism: scientistic versus interpretive – here.

 Secular religion – a contradiction in terms?

-Winton Higgins and Christian theologian Professor Sir Lloyd Geering discuss whether secular religion is a contradiction in terms
+Winton Higgins and Christian theologian Professor Lloyd Geering discuss whether secular religion is a contradiction in terms

 Developing your practice, and your understanding

 To help you understand and practice the teachings of the Buddha, Siddhattha Gotama, take a look through these pages:

 Contact info for individuals and communities around the country who practice the dharma with a generally secular approach

 A range of texts from Stephen Batchelor, Winton Higgins and others